ydb-platform/ydb/ydb/docs/en/core/how_to_edit_docs/_includes/customize.md

 1. If there is no need to adjust the contents of the TOC in a certain directory, no toc* files are created in `overlay`.
 This results in using toc_p --> toc_i from core in the build.
 1. If the contents of the TOC need to be adjusted in a certain directory, a file named `toc_p.yaml` is created in `overlay` with the `- include: { mode: link, path: toc_i.yaml }` from core added to its content and additional items for the adapted build added above or below.

-It is a good practice to exclude the "Overview" item from toc_i.yaml and include it directly in toc_p.yaml.
+It is good practice not to include the "Overview" in toc_i.yaml but rather include it directly in toc_p.yaml instead.
 This article must be the first in each submenu and always has the same article name (index.md).
 Including a separate item in toc_p lets you add new articles to the adapted documentation before the articles from core, but keeping the "Overview" in the first place:

 toc_p.yaml in some corporate overlay: